Call us now

 Construction Law - An Overview

 The construction contract is the essential document that sets out the rights and responsibilities of each party to the agreement.
-It is important that you read this document carefully, and that you understand all of it.
+It is important that you read this document carefully, and that you understand it fully.
 The legal consequences may not be obvious, so it's important to have a lawyer review it with you.
 While some compromise may be necessary, you need to be certain that this truly is the agreement you want to make.
 If it is not, you should not sign the agreement unless the changes you want are made.
 You will be legally bound by this contract, and it is no defense to say that you didn't read it all the way through.

 Zoning and Land Use